empus/armour/UPDATING.md

 	+ Enhancement:	Remove use of 'xuser' for ircds without ACCOUNT

 	+ Improvement:	Safely unload vars on reload, to avoid script warnings

+	+ Fixed bug:	Command syntax broken for msg and dcc command usage

+	+ Fixed bug:	Commands not working in DCC partyline

 ----------------------------------------------------------------------------------------------------------------------------------------